Kozea/Pyphen/docs/contribute.rst

 Code & Issues
 -------------

-If you’ve found a bug in pyphen, it’s time to report it, and to fix it if you can!
+If you’ve found a bug in Pyphen, it’s time to report it, and to fix it if you can!

 You can report bugs and feature requests on GitHub_.
 If you want to add or